eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `--cache-file`

 Path to the cache file.
-If none specified `.eslintcache` will be used.
-The file will be created in the directory where the `eslint` command is executed. **Deprecated**: Use `--cache-location` instead.
+If none specified `.eslintcache` is used.
+The file is created in the directory where the `eslint` command is executed. **Deprecated**: Use `--cache-location` instead.

 #### `--cache-location`

 Path to the cache location.
 Can be a file or a directory.
-If no location is specified, `.eslintcache` will be used.
-In that case, the file will be created in the directory where the `eslint` command is executed.
+If no location is specified, `.eslintcache` is used.
+In that case, the file is created in the directory where the `eslint` command is executed.

-If a directory is specified, a cache file will be created inside the specified folder.
-The name of the file will be based on the hash of the current working directory (CWD). e.g.: `.cache_hashOfCWD`
+If a directory is specified, a cache file is created inside the specified folder.
+The name of the file is based on the hash of the current working directory (CWD). e.g.: `.cache_hashOfCWD`

 **Important note:** If the directory for the cache does not exist make sure you add a trailing `/` on \*nix systems or `\` in windows.
-Otherwise the path will be assumed to be a file.
+Otherwise the path is assumed to be a file.

 Example: